 What are cenotes, how do they form, how important are they, which ones do we recommend?
 Let's discover these natural wonders, of the great attractions of the Yucatan Peninsula.

 Cenotes are one of the reasons that will captivate you on your trip to the Peninsula.
-In this writing we will see what are the cenotes, how were they formed, the types of cenotes that exist and what importance do they have in the Mayan culture.
+In this writing we will see what are cenotes, how they were formed, the types of cenotes that exist, how to care for cenotes and how important they are in Mayan culture.

-Understanding how cenotes are formed is a very exciting journey that will allow you to enjoy much more of what you know and understand. further We recommend the best cenotes to explore in the Riviera Maya and Yucatan.
+Understanding how cenotes are formed is a very exciting journey that will allow you to enjoy much more of what you know and understand.
+We also recommend the best cenotes to explore in Riviera Maya and Yucatan.
 Luxury traveler.

 Content of the article

 To understand what cenotes are we must know the characteristics of the soil type of the Yucatan Peninsula: the Mayans call the soil of this land saskab (White land).
 It is what we know as limestone.
 This type of calcareous geological stone hardly retains rainwater on the surface, so it pours through the rock.

 This type of geological soil is the optimal one to form this great variety of karst landscapes: caves, pojés (like the Bacalar lagoon), canyon (like the Sumidero canyon in Chiapas) or sinkholes.
 The sinkholes is what we call here cenotes.
 Do not worry about this detail of the name now, you will see how we understand what cenotes are.